Skip to main content

 Debugging Steps:

-1. Run mjml template.mjml --minify --verbose to inspect compiler warnings.
+1. Run npx mjml template.mjml --config.minify false --config.beautify true to inspect compiler output with readable formatting.

 3. If layout breaks in Apple Mail, check for unclosed <mj-column> tags; MJML's parser silently drops malformed children.